Skip to content

 • Need LLM intelligence for routing decisions

-• Routing logic is complex or nuanced
+• Routing logic is complex, nuanced, or context-dependent

-• Want natural language decision criteria
+• Want natural language decision criteria instead of templates

-• Require semantic understanding of input
+• Require semantic understanding of user input or content

 Related